 Every cause of action has its own statute of limitations.
-According to the Oh.
-Rev. Code §2125.02(D), the statute of limitations for wrongful death cases in Ohio is two years from the date of the decedent’s death.
-The statute of limitations may be shorter in medical malpractice cases, or longer in other cases.
-Please consult a lawyer at Bressman Law regarding the statute of limitations that applies to your case.
+According to the Ohio Revised Code (ORC) §2125.02, the statute of limitations for wrongful death cases in Ohio is two years from the date of the decedent’s death.
+This means that you must file your lawsuit within two years of your loved one’s death in order to have a chance at recovering compensation.

 Simply being related to the deceased is not enough to recover damages in a wrongful death claim.
 In order to be eligible for compensation, family members named in the suit must have suffered a compensable loss.